ewijohnson/johnson_eric_data_mashup_project/README.md

 This project looks at data on video games and video game composers.

+## Documentation
+Documentation for all datasets can be found in two places - in each dataset folder along with the code and datasets themselves, and also separately in the first-level folder Documentation.
+Putting these files in two locations was done to facilitate ease of access.
+On the one hand, it makes sense to keep them in with the respective code and datasets, and on the other hand, for people who are looking at this project for the first time, or who are looking for a high-level overview, will find it easier to have the files in their own top-level folder.

 ## Research Questions
 The final dataset aims to allow for analysis to answer these questions, and related questions, that cannot be answered by any one dataset currently in existence.